POCUS ECHO

 Assistant Professor of Clinical Family Medicine

-Dr. James Wilcox graduated from Indiana University in 2014 and completed his Family Medicine Residency at IU Health Ball Memorial Hospital in 2017.
-He then completed his Sports Medicine Fellowship at Western Michigan University in 2018.
+Dr. James Wilcox graduated from Indiana University in 2014 and completed his family medicine residency at IU Health Ball Memorial Hospital in 2017.
+He then completed his sports medicine fellowship at Western Michigan University in 2018.